 3. Develop Your Fashion Business Plan

-One of the most important steps in starting a fashion business is to develop your business plan.
+One of the most important steps in starting a fashion business is to develop your fashion business plan.
 The process of creating your plan ensures that you fully understand your market and your business strategy.
 The plan also provides you with a roadmap to follow and if needed, to present to funding sources to raise capital for your business.

 Your plan should include the following sections:

 - Executive Summary – This section should summarize your entire business plan so readers can quickly understand the key details of your fashion business.